-A reoccurring problem in zoo enclosure design is the tendency to rely on traditional approaches to what we think that the animals need and want in an enclosure.
-Nowhere is this issue more apparent than in the design of reptile enclosures in reptile houses around the world; invariably a series of small, brightly-lit, heated, “jewel-case” glass fronted boxes, frequently devoid of any refuge with the inmate being forced to be starkly obvious in a plastic or painted representation of its natural habitat.
+A recurring problem in zoo enclosure design is the tendency to rely on traditional approaches to what we think that the animals need and want in an enclosure.
+Nowhere is this issue more apparent than in the design of reptile enclosures in reptile houses around the world; invariably a series of small, brightly-lit, heated, ‘jewel-case’ glass fronted boxes, frequently devoid of any refuge with the inmate being forced to be starkly obvious in a plastic or painted representation of its natural habitat.
 That some reptiles will feed, maintain good physiological health and quite often breed, under these conditions is regarded by their keepers as being indicators of successful husbandry.
 However, neither of these are indicators of good welfare.
 These animals can certainly exist under these conditions; but I ask myself, do they thrive?

-Some lizards and all snakes have a very sophisticated organ in their tongues and roof of their mouths, for what we – as being mere mammals – can only conceptualise as being a sense of “smell” .
+Some lizards and all snakes have a very sophisticated organ in their tongues and roof of their mouths, for what we – as being mere mammals – can only conceptualise as being a sense of ‘smell’.
 Yet it is likely that these sensory systems are considerably more elaborate than deriving “smell” and involve olfactory particle heat that allows the animal to build what is likely to be an astonishingly corporeal picture of the environs surrounding it.
-Although “deaf” as we understand to be the opposite of “hearing” (they have no external ear openings and cannot “hear” airborne sound), the fact that snakes being legless have at least one third of the body in contact with a surface at any given point in time, means that they are highly receptive to infra-sound – sound carried at very low-wave lengths
+Although “deaf” as we understand to be the opposite of ‘hearing’ (they have no external ear openings and cannot ‘hear’ airborne sound), the fact that snakes being legless have at least one third of the body in contact with a surface at any given point in time, means that they are highly receptive to infra-sound – sound carried at very low wavelengths.

 In the wild state they live in highly complex environments of dynamic spectra and lux of light, temperature and wavelength, on a daily and seasonal basis; changeable patterns of micro-climates and humidity; seasonally-diverse diets as differing prey items become available at different times of the year; in short, textural environments of intricate convolution and complexity.
 Such complexity affords the animal the luxury of choice.
 Unfortunately, they too are a complexity that are very rarely catered for in the standard zoo jewel cases.

 I wish that zoos would make more of an effort to at least use more natural sunlight in their delivery of care for their reptiles – with all its daily and seasonal peculiarity – and in fairness, some do.
 The science of reptile husbandry has considerably developed in the last two decades and through the use of artificial lighting systems, interior climatic control and thermal provision, a great number of species are being regularly bred in captivity on a multi-generational basis.
 However, as I mentioned at the start, reproduction is not necessarily a good welfare/quality of life metric.
 The conditions under which these animals are being kept remains in my opinion, environmentally-minimalistic with very few opportunities for choice or self-selection.